smu-iot20-g7/documentation/docs/src/our_journey/README.md

-# The start of Team Hardcode Beo Cresent Journey
+# Team Hardcode's Beo Cresent Journey Gallery

 ![diagram](../assets/journey/group_photo.jpg)

 ## Site Visit
-On 23 August 2020, we went on site to see what is the current situation in the hawker center and possible IoT solution that will assist our sponsors.
+On 23 August 2020, we went on site to see what is the current situation in the hawker center and possible IoT solutions that could assist our sponsors.

 ![diagram](../assets/journey/sitevisit5.jpg)
 ![diagram](../assets/journey/sitevisit4.jpg)